List of Power Rangers Mystic Force characters: Matoombo

 A powerful green-skinned titan gladiator with gray armor who has an afro-like hairdo and no visible eyes.
 He had an extremely deep voice.
 Matoombo referred to himself as the "Energy Warrior of the Underworld" and initially boasted of conquering the world.
-He wields a double-bladed staff and is the tallest of the Terrors.
+He wields a double-bladed lance and is the tallest of the Terrors.
 He is also one of the most physically strong, able to battle Leanbow and give him a challenge, as well as being able to break his shield and is formidable with his staff, able to defeat both the Titan and Solar Streak Megazords with only a one stroke.
 In Light Source, Matoombo scolded Hekatoid for being such a slob and a glutton after he complained about being chosen by the Stone of Judgment.

 When Necrolai found Leanbow in the Underworld, Matoombo, along with Sculpin and Gekkor, went to seek out Leanbow to recapture the Master's spirit that Leanbow held within him.
 After Gekkor fought against Leanbow for a bit, Sculpin ordered Matoombo to fight him.
 Matoombo's strength was enough to give Leanbow a challenge, the Titan was even able to shatter Leanbow's shield with his staff, leaving him open for Sculpin to extract the Master's spirit from his body.

 In "The Return," Matoombo was the sixth Terror chosen to face the Rangers, and made it clear that he didn't actually want to harm anyone, apparently not realising, until then, that conquering the Earth would hurt people.
 He initially gathered up electricity to use against the Earth before realizing it.
 After watching him save a child from being hit by a car, Vida befriended him and convinced him to call off his attacks, and the electricity he gathered.
 Unfortunately by this point, Matoombo had also been chosen as the new body for the Master, and Gekkor was sent to retrieve him.
 This led to a protracted chase to an alternate dimension, where Vida (joined by Xander) managed to distract Gekkor long enough for Matoombo to reach the Sleeping Lake where he would slumber eternally, and thus prevent the return of the Master.
 Unfortunately however, before he could enter the lake, Sculpin appeared and struck him with his spear, thus allowing the Master to reassume a physical form, which he did by growing, breaking & hatching through & from Matoombo's body, and was melted.

 At the end of "Mystic Fate," Matoombo was somehow revived and was last seen assisting Vida with DJing at the Rock Porium during the victory party.

 Matoombo was voiced by Cameron Rhodes.